logicahealth/ceml-service/README.md

 ### Compiling Your Own CEM Files
 New Clinical Element Models may be compiled by submitting them via POST.
 Individual outputs are retrievable by REST GET calls.
   *  **POST /** Compile your own model(s) to FHIR Shorthand (FSH) notation, synchronously.
-May take a few seconds or more. `curl -s -X POST https://ceml-service.logicahealth.org/` The body of the request MUST contain an array of file names and their base64-encoded contents, as follows:
+May take a few seconds or more. `curl -s -X POST https://ceml-service.logicahealth.org/transforms/<format>`.
+(Supported formats, such as FSH, can be found via `curl -s -X GET https://ceml-service.logicahealth.org/transforms/formats`) The body of the POST request MUST contain an array of file names and their base64-encoded contents, as follows:

 ```
 [